Spinal reflexology

 Back pain affects around three quarters of adults at some point in their life.
 The simplest of tasks, such as reaching for something or picking up a child, can cause muscle spasm and pain.
 Muscle spasms put pressure on the spinal nerve routes.
 This in turn can create pain, alter posture and worsen the muscle spasm and cause a cyclical problem.
-In addition, compression of spinal nerve routes can affect the nerve impulses to its organ or body part.
+In addition, compression of spinal nerve routes can affect the nerve impulses to organs and body parts.

 Compression of a spinal nerve route can cause interference in the nerve pathway.
 This can cause the organ(s) or parts of the body that the pathway serves not to function properly.
 Causes of compression are various and can include injury, poor posture, infections and spinal disorders, such as scoliosis.